Santa Lucía Formation: Dating

 The formation, as a whole, is poorly dated with ages generally ranging from the latest Cretaceous and earliest Cenozoic.
 However, the dating of the mammalian beds, like the Tiupampa locality, are much more well known.
-Originally, the mammal-bearing beds of the formation were dated to the late Cretaceous with later authors suggesting a early Paleocene date with the dating getting more specific since then.
+Originally, the mammal-bearing beds of the formation were dated to the late Cretaceous with later authors suggesting an early Paleocene date with the dating getting more specific since then.
 Marshall et al. had suggested that the beds dated to the late Paleocene, specifically Chron 26r.
-This suggestion was later refuted by Muizon in 1998 and more recent papers suggest a earliest Paleocene.
+This suggestion was later refuted by Muizon in 1998 and more recent papers place the mammal-bearing beds in the earliest Paleocene.
 In 2008, Gelfo et al. compared the fauna to those in both North and South America with the Tiupampan stage being most comparable to the Puercan.
-In this paper, the authors also suggest that the fauna could be correlated with Chron 28r and, in turn, Pu3 which could suggest that the age of the fauna could range between 64-64.5 mya.
+In this paper, the authors also suggest that the fauna could be correlated with Chron 28r and, in turn, Pu3 which could suggest that the age of the fauna could range between 64 and 64.5 mya.
 Since this publication, the dating of Chron 28r has slightly changed at between 65 and 64.9 mya with more recent papers giving the fauna an age of 65 mya.